Percival Mew Gull: Design and development

-Following the success of the Percival Gull single-engined light low-wing cantilever monoplane, Edgar Percival developed a smaller dedicated racer, and designated the type theE1 'Mew Gull'.
+Following the success of the Percival Gull single-engined light low-wing cantilever monoplane, Edgar Percival developed a smaller dedicated racer, and designated the type the E1 'Mew Gull'.

 The prototype, G-ACND, first flew in March 1934 powered by a 165 hp Napier Javelin, but this was soon with a more powerful and reliable 200 hp de Havilland Gipsy Six engine, before its first race.
 All subsequent aircraft used variants of the Gipsy Six.

 The type then underwent substantial redesign, with much of the work carried out by Arthur Bage.

 A new wing, incorporating wing-flaps was fitted.
 After testing, a new, much longer fuselage was fitted to the new wing, after which it was re-designated as the E2.
 This basic layout remained common to the E2, E2H and the E3H variants, all built between 1934 and 1938.
 (The incorrect designation "P6" was retrospectively applied after Percival left the company and long after the Mew Gulls were built).
 The Mew Gulls were built at Gravesend, with the exception of the sole E3H, G-AFAA, which was built after the company moved to Luton.

-Structurally, there was very little commonality of parts between the Gulls IV/ VI/ Vega Gull and the Mew Gull, other than a few minor components.
+Structurally, there was very little commonality of parts between the other Gull models and the Mew Gull, other than a few minor components.
 All of the Gulls, however, did use a similar generic structure.
 Proprietary equipment such as engines, airscrews, spinners, instruments, undercarriage legs, wheels and tyres were generally common to all series.
 The Mew Gulls (apart from the E1 in its initial configuration) used a fixed, conventional oleomatic main undercarriage and a fully castoring tailskid.
 Small manually operated, split trailing-edge wing flaps were incorporated into the mainplanes, but were "...singularly ineffective even when fully extended".

 Operational history

-Five or six Mew Gulls were built; the E1/E2 development prototype (sometimes counted as two separate aircraft), three E2H's and one E3H.
+Five or six Mew Gulls were built; the E1/E2 development prototype (sometimes counted as two separate aircraft), three E2H and one E3H.